A Simple Step by Step Guide to Prepare ...

 Here is a list of best CFA Exam Prep Providers: https://crushthefinancialanalystexam.com/best-cfa-study-materials/

 Now, let’s contrast the above career paths with those of students pursuing an MBA with a concentration in finance.

-An individual with an MBA that focused in finance can clearly pursue some careers that overlap with those of a CFA charterholder.
-Most notable would probably be investment banking.
+An individual with an MBA that focused on finance can clearly pursue some careers that overlap those of a CFA charterholder.
+The most notable would probably be investment banking.
 This is a common career path for both CFA charterholders and MBAs.
 In fact, some individuals who are focused on this career path may endeavor to earn an MBA and CFA designation.
-An MBA, however, is more likely than a CFA to help you land a corporate financial analyst role in a public or private company, or a career in venture capital or private equity.
+Compared to a CFA charter, an MBA is more likely to help you land a corporate financial analyst role in a public or private company.
+Alternatively, an MBA can enable you get a job in venture capital or private equity.
 Management or strategy consulting is also a common industry and career path for MBAs with finance backgrounds.
-The key difference between a CFA designation and an MBA that focused on finance is one of depth vs. breadth.
-A CFA designation has an impressive depth of finance knowledge but may lack exposure to the breadth of fields that are adjacent to finance.
+The key difference between a CFA designation and an MBA that focuses on finance is one of depth vs. breadth.
+A CFA designation has an impressive depth of finance knowledge but may lacks exposure to the breadth of fields that are adjacent to finance.
 A private equity firm, for example, values the MBA’s ability to put a financial value on a company they are considering acquiring and may recognize that a CFA charterholder may be even better at doing that.
-But an MBA can think about the marketing and operations strategies of the company in question and how best to optimize them, which are topics a CFA likely knows less about.
+But an MBA can think about the marketing and operations strategies of the company in question and how best to optimize them.
+These are topics a CFA charterholder likely knows less about.